-Simply put, compound interest is “interest-on-interest”, or the ability of a financial instrument to generate earnings on its earnings.
+Compound interest is “interest-on-interest”, or the ability of a financial instrument to generate earnings on its earnings.

 A benefit given by a buyer, seller, landlord or tenant in order to help facilitate a real estate transaction.
 Concessions can be given in both residential and commercial real estate, and are often predetermined during the negotiation period.
 Concessions are often included in closing costs, but come in various forms: covering moving expenses and repair costs, rent reduction, or even cash back to the buyer.

-The seizure of property by a public authority for a public purpose.
+Condemnation is the seizure of property by a public authority for a public purpose.
 Condemnation typically occurs when a taxpayer owns property in a place

 A landowner voluntarily agrees to sell or donate certain rights associated with his or her property – often the right to subdivide or develop – and

-Direct access to tax-deferred like-kind exchange funds or other property by an exchanger completing a tax-deferred like-kind exchange.
+Constructive receipt is direct access to tax-deferred like-kind exchange funds or other property by an exchanger completing a tax-deferred like-kind exchange.